sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***

-my model could not fit total cases to a Logistic Function however the Benchmark model did not have any problems predicting the forecast within 95% confidence.
+My model could not fit total cases to a Logistic Function, however the benchmark model did not have any problems predicting the forecast within 95% confidence.
+This was because Michigan is on a different epi curve.
+Since my model is fitting to a standard Logistic Function f(x), it was unable to predict the forecast.
+The benchmark model takes into different epi curves, it was able to predict better than my model.

 ----